 This will be one of the most interesting offseasons in quite some time in Queens after the Mets’ sale from the Wilpon family to Steve Cohen was approved.
 With Ramos and Chirinos both becoming free agents -- after their club options were declined along with Frazier's -- the Mets might make a run at luring free-agent catcher J.T.
 Realmuto away from the rival Phillies.
 New York will have right-hander Marcus Stroman back in its rotation after he accepted the club's one-year, $18.9 million qualifying offer, but it could still be in the market for another starting pitcher in an offseason that features Trevor Bauer, Masahiro Tanaka and James Paxton, among others, hitting the market.

 Other than Anthony Rendon's departure, the Nats kept the team largely intact from its 2019 championship run, but the club failed to repeat in a turbulent '20 season -- and the roster could have a very different look next year.
-Cabrera, Doolittle, Suzuki and Zimmerman are set to become free agents, while Washington declined options on Sánchez and Eaton (club options) and on Kendrick and Thames (mutual).
+Cabrera, Doolittle, Suzuki and Zimmerman are set to become free agents, while Washington declined options on Sánchez (club option), Kendrick and Thames (mutual).

 "I think you look at each person individually and separately,” general manager Mike Rizzo said at the end of the season.
 “I wouldn't put a whole lot of weight into if they were with us in 2019 or not.
 To me, 2021 is a different season."